Getting Started

 When working in a multi-tenant system, the data for each customer/client (tenant) is stored in an independent database identified by one or more message headers passed along with each message flowing through the system.
 With SQL Persistence running in multi-tenant mode, saga data and outbox data are both stored in the same database as the tenant data, requiring only one database connection and transaction for the duration of the message handler.

-Timeout data and subscription data do not belong to any specific tenant and are stored in a shared database in cases where the message transport does not provide native timeouts or native publish/subscribe capabilities.
+Subscription data does not belong to any specific tenant and is stored in a shared database in cases where the message transport does not provide native publish/subscribe capabilities.

 Specifying connections per tenant